george-hawkins/mini-quad-2023/build.md

 My build
 ========

-Bolt or screw?
+Is it "bolt" or "screw"?
 Be consistent.

 I started by loosely screwing down the X between the small plate and the bottom plate.
 I used thread locker for the following screws but not for this first one.